bubu93200/MIT/MuseScoreRessources/readme.md

 Open Visual Studio.

-Go to File > Open > Folder… and open the MuseScore checkout folder.
+Go to File > Open > Folder… and open the MuseScoreRoot folder.

     Visual Studio will automatically begin to generate a CMake cache, which will include the Visual Studio solution and project files.